 Strategic Position Meeting: 2-4 hours |

-Strategic issues are critical unknowns that are driving you to embark on a strategic planning process now.
-These issues can be problems, opportunities, market shifts or anything else that is keeping you awake at night and begging for a solution or decision.
+Strategic issues are critical unknowns driving you to embark on a robust strategic planning process.
+These issues can be problems, opportunities, market shifts, or anything else that keeps you awake at night and begging for a solution or decision.
+The best strategic plans address your strategic issues head-on.

 Conducting an environmental scan will help you understand your operating environment.
-An environmental scan is also referred to as a PEST analysis, which is an acronym for Political, Economic, Social and Technological trends.
-Sometimes it is helpful to also include Ecological and Legal trends as well.
+An environmental scan is called a PEST analysis, an acronym for Political, Economic, Social, and Technological trends.
+Sometimes, it is helpful to include Ecological and Legal trends as well.
 All of these trends play a part in determining the overall business environment.

 The reason to do a competitive analysis is to assess the opportunities and threats that may occur from those organizations competing for the same business you are.
-You need to have an understanding of what your competitors are or aren’t offering your potential customers.
+You need to understand what your competitors are or aren’t offering your potential customers.
 Here are a few other key ways a competitive analysis fits into strategic planning:

 Learn more on how to conduct a competitive analysis here.